Quick Home Offers

 Option 3 — Sell the Property As-Is with Squatters Still Inside

 This is where most people end up when the eviction timeline does not work for their situation.
-You can sell the property to a cash buyer who is willing to purchase it with the squatters still occupying it and take on the removal process after closing.
+You can sell the property occupied by squatters to a cash buyer who is willing to purchase it as-is and take on the removal process after closing.

 Most traditional buyers and lenders will not touch a property with unauthorized occupants.
 Banks require vacant possession for financing.
-But a cash buyer who has experience with occupied properties can close regardless of the occupancy situation.
+But a cash buyer who has experience with occupied properties can often set a fast closing date regardless of the occupancy situation.

 This is what Quick Home Offers® does.
 We buy properties with squatters, tenants, or unauthorized occupants and handle the situation during escrow or after the sale closes.
 The seller does not need to complete an eviction, file a 602 letter, or negotiate a cash-for-keys deal.
 We take it from there.